By: Author John Cunningham. Published: 2022/08/31 at 4:47 pm

 - Place the gas line in a small container (an old plastic water bottle works great)

-- Turn the gas tap on and drain the tank (may need several bottles if the tank full)
+- Turn the gas tap on and drain the tank (you may need several bottles if the tank full)

 - Add some fresh gas to aid in rinsing the tank